Metasploit for Pentester: Clipboard

 Starting Clipboard Monitoring

-This module doesn’t not indefinitely capture the clipboard data as the clipboard gets overwritten time to time as soon as the target copies another data into the memory.
-This data can range from text to files.
-It is surprising the amount of data that can be obtained from the clipboard.
-To initialize the capture, we will use the clipboard_monitor_start command.
+This module does not indefinitely capture clipboard data because the clipboard overwrites itself each time the target copies new data into memory.
+Consequently, this data can range from plain text to files.
+Surprisingly, the amount of valuable data obtained from the clipboard can be significant.
+To initialize the capture process, we simply use the clipboard_monitor_start command.

 clipboard_monitor_start